-To ensure that you fully address the review criteria, this table provides a crosswalk between the narrative language and where each section falls within the review criteria.
-Any attachments referenced in a narrative section may be considered during the objective review.
+To ensure that you fully address the review criteria, the table below provides a crosswalk between the narrative language and where each section falls within the review criteria.
+Any forms or attachments referenced in a narrative section may be considered during the objective review.

 Narrative Section Review Criteria

 Introduction (1) Need

 Needs Assessment (1) Need

 Methodology (2) Response

 Work Plan (4) Impact

 Resolution of Challenges (2) Response

-Evaluation and Technical Support Capacity (3) Evaluative Measures and(5) Resources/Capabilities Organizational Information (5) Resources/Capabilities Budget and Budget Narrative (6) Support Requested ii.
+Evaluation and Technical Support (3) Evaluative Measures and

+Capacity (5) Resources/Capabilities

+Narrative Section Review Criteria

+Organizational Information (5) Resources/Capabilities

+Budget Narrative (6) Support Requested

+ii.
 Project Narrative

 This section provides a comprehensive description of all aspects of the proposed project.
 It should be succinct, self-explanatory, consistent with forms and attachments, and organized in alignment with the sections and format below so that reviewers can understand the proposed project.

-Use the information below.
+Successful applications will contain the information below.
 Please use the following section headers for the narrative:

-INTRODUCTION -- Corresponds to Section V's Review Criterion (1) Need Identify the entire service area you plan to serve.
+INTRODUCTION -- Corresponds to Section V's Review Criterion #1 Need

-For applicants of HRSA-22-016, specify the entire service area by the most relevant geographic subunit (e.g., county, zip code).
-Remember that newly proposed service areas must not geographically overlap with existing RWHAP Part C EIS service areas as defined in this NOFO in Appendix B and in HRSA-22-011, HRSA-22-014, and HRSA-22-015, and provide the following information:
+Specify the entire service area by the most relevant geographic subunit (e.g., county, zip code).
+Remember that newly proposed service areas must not geographically overlap with existing RWHAP Part C EIS service areas as defined in this NOFO in Appendix B. Provide the following information: